indeedhat/icl/README.md

 </table>

 ## Marshaling data
-Data can be marshaled directly from a strict into an ICL document
+Data can be marshaled directly from a struct into an ICL document

 - Only structs can be marshaled
 - ICL is opt-in, only fields marked with an icl tag will be included in the document